This post may contain affiliate links. Please see my disclosure policy for details.

 Ganga Udbhav Kund & Bhaktimati Meera Temple

-Just nearby the Ahar Cenotaphs is an ancient Holy Pool of water or ‘Kund’ that that you can explore locally known as Ganga Kund!
+Just nearby the Ahar Cenotaphs is an ancient Holy Pool of water or ‘Kund’ that you can explore locally known as Ganga Kund!

 According to legend, this place was the origins of the Holy River Ganga.